 When marital property includes complex assets such as businesses, investment accounts, vacation homes and stock options, it may be challenging to properly determine the value of these assets and to separate marital from nonmarital assets.
 With a tradition of experience devoted to family law, Barnes & Diehl, P.C., has the resources and the experience necessary to help clients evaluate and negotiate complex marital asset division in divorce.

-To discuss equitable distribution of your and your spouse’s complex assets and learn how to protect your interests in a Virginia divorce, contact us by phone or e-mail.
+To discuss equitable distribution of your and your spouse’s complex assets and learn how to protect your interests in a Virginia divorce, reach out to us by phone or email.
 Schedule a consultation to talk to one of our experienced lawyers about the most expedient, fair and advantageous way to approach property division when your marriage is headed for dissolution.

 We Collaborate With Financial Experts

 When highly valuable and complex assets are at stake, our lawyers work closely with well-recognized and respected professional experts, including appraisers, accountants and economists.
 Through close scrutiny and application of the Brandenburg formula or another approved formula, we facilitate accurate classification of assets as separate or marital property.

 Our Attorneys Are Adept At Analyzing Complex Property Division Issues

 “Hybrid” property is often the most time-consuming asset to analyze in preparation for equitable distribution negotiations in a Virginia divorce.